-Earning potential can vary depending on the niche.
+Earning potential can vary depending on the niche (products that you choose).
 When I started this, my goal was to earn between 10-15%.
 When fixing your selling price, you need to take into account where you are ordering from, shipping cost, etc.

 Your profit is the difference between what the supplier is charging and what you are going to charge your customers.